jarun/buku/README.md

 `buku` is a powerful cmdline bookmark management utility written in Python3 and SQLite3.
 When I started writing it, I couldn't find a flexible cmdline solution with a portable database.
 Hence, `Buku` (after my son's nickname).

-You can add bookmarks to `buku` with tags and page title fetched from the web, search, update and remove bookmarks.
-You can open the URLs from search results directly in the browser.
-Encryption is supported, optionally with custom number of hash passes for key generation.

 `buku` can handle piped input, which lets you combine it with `xsel` (on Linux) and use a shortcut to add selected or copied text as bookmark without touching the terminal.

 Ref: [buku & xsel: add selected or copied URL as bookmark](http://tuxdiary.com/2016/03/26/buku-xsel/)

 Find `buku` useful?
 If you would like to donate, visit the